 Fitzgerald, Georgia is a small town like any other.
-You’ll find this southern gem just 25 miles northeast of Tifton in south-central Georgia.
-Fitzgerald is the county seat of Ben Hill.
 The town, which was founded in 1896 by a land corporation under the leadership of Philander H. Fitzgerald, is known best as a site of peace between Civil War veterans.

 Nowadays, this place is known for something else!
 Several states hold world records for having the biggest something or another.
 Minnesota has the largest ball of twine and Illinois has the world’s largest rocking chair.

 Check Out The Entire Video Below!

 Georgia is home to the world’s largest chicken!
 Yes, you read that right.
 This isn’t just any ordinary fowl.
 When Jim Puckett began constructing what he claims will be the tallest topiary in the world, he was hoping to make his town stand out.
 But his fantasy tourist attraction lost him his position as mayor, and now a massive chicken made of steel towers over Fitzgerald, Georgia.